 (Paid TWICE per year)

 The policy provides comprehensive healthcare benefits, including coverage for office visits, prescriptions, Urgent Care and ER visits, major medical, mental illness, dental, and vision.
 If network facilities are utilized, maximum out-of-pocket expenses will be minimized.
 However, the UnitedHealthcare network is also available for off-campus treatment.
 Within the Franklin County PPO Network area, there are many available facilities.
+If purchased through the Federal Marketplace, the policy would closely resemble a Platinum-tier plan.
 NOTE: Picture above is property of OSU.

 100% qualified preventative benefits with no out-of-pocket costs.